public-law/oregon-law-parser/README.md

 ## pdf2html

-This is a shell alias which runs [Apache Tika](https://tika.apache.org/).
-This converts the PDF into very simple HTML; a list of paragraphs:
+A shell alias which runs [Apache Tika](https://tika.apache.org/).
+This converts the PDF into a simple list of HTML paragraphs:

 ```bash
 alias pdf2html="java -jar ~/lib/tika-app.jar --html"